The Parliament Building

 Take the tour

 Tours of the Reichstag dome are free.
 You can enjoy the panoramic views around you while standing in the spot where Germany’s most important decisions are made and the country’s history is written.
 Even listen in on a plenary session – in German on course.
 Be sure to secure your spot a few days in advance as it can get busy during peak seasons.
+You can easily incorporate this into your sightseeing itinerary as our Berlin bus tour stops rights outside.

 The Reichstag in Berlin is modelled on the Memorial Hall in Philadelphia.
 It is decorated with motifs, sculptures and mosaics by artist Otto Lessing.
 The glass dome was later added to symbolise the reunification of Germany, making it a prominent landmark of the city.